Rozzie Bound Co-op is a multi-stakeholder co-operative with four worker owners and many consumer owners.

 Judy practices meditation regularly and was a board member for the Greater Boston Women’s LBTQ Community Meditation Group.
 She has two young adult children and lives in Roslindale with her wife, an artist and teacher.
 She’s on twitter @McClurewrites.
 Browse Judy’s favorite books!

-Kimberly Patch (worker-owner)
+Kimberly Patch (Consumer-Owner)

 Kim is an interface expert, writer, editor, musician, and 25-year resident of Roslindale.
 She’s written for wire services, newspapers and magazines including AP, Reuters, The Boston Globe, San Jose Mercury News, and Technology Review.
 Kim architected a system for interactive transcripts as lead researcher for Duke University’s Rutherford Living History program, and helped PBS Frontline build a similar system.
 She is also an invited expert for the World Wide Web Consortium.